Different-Types-of-Butterflies

 Blue Butterfly

-First of all we will discuss the butterflies that are blue in color or reflects the blue with any angle.
+First of all, we will discuss the butterflies that are blue or reflect the blue from any angle.

 The Blue Morpho butterfly lives in the rainforests of Central and South America.
 It is sought after by many because of its rare color and unparalleled brilliance.
-However, blue Morpho is not blue.
-Instead, light reflects off the wing scales, creating an optical illusion called iridescence.
+Interestingly, the Blue Morpho isn’t actually blue.
+Its iridescent wings create the illusion of blue through light reflection.

-If you have an interest in finding common blue butterflies, you should visit United Kingdom, because of their large scale availability.
-Female on wings have a range of brown and blue colors on them.
-However, it depends on area you are looking for, England or Ireland.
+If you have an interest in finding common blue butterflies, you should visit the United Kingdom because of their large-scale availability.
+Females’ wings have a range of brown and blue colors on them.
+However, it depends on the area you are looking for, England or Ireland.
 Most of the time, they are easy to find because of their widespread name, while they are rare in other areas.

-A large blue butterfly holds an old history.
-So naturally, it has “large” in its name, but the reality is something else.
-It is not so large and is not even wholly blue.
+Despite its name, the Large Blue Butterfly isn’t particularly large or entirely blue.
+It was declared endangered in South England in the 1970s due to its declining population.
 In the 1970s, it was announced as an endangered species of blue butterfly in South England.
 It started becoming scarce around that time.
 From then to now, it has been very challenging to find them.

-Living east of the Mississippi River and in some areas of Mexico is the Eastern Tiger Swallowtail.
-They enjoy trees and live typically alone.
-However, male Eastern Tiger Swallowtails occasionally gather together and sip water in moist areas in a process known as puddling.
+The Eastern Tiger Swallowtail inhabits areas east of the Mississippi River and parts of Mexico.
+While these butterflies usually live alone, males often gather to sip water in moist areas in a behavior known as puddling.
 Only rose and magnolia bushes are used by their females as nesting sites.
-Despite their unusual behavior, they believe locating this beautiful yellow butterfly is simple.
+Despite their unusual behavior, it is believed that locating this beautiful yellow butterfly is simple.

 Malachite